nsi-iff/should-dsl/README.rst

     >>> 'should' |should_not| include('oul')
     Traceback (most recent call last):
     ...
-    ShouldNotSatisfied: should does include oul
+    ShouldNotSatisfied: 'should' does include 'oul'